-For a very long time, Africa has been dying to share its passions, potentials and stories with the rest of the world.
-Unfortunately, these desires were quickly dampened by the lack of an appropriate channel through which the people could share their “African experiences” by themselves.
+For a very long time, Africa has been dying to share its passions, potential and stories with the rest of the world.
+Unfortunately, this desire was quickly dampened by the lack of an appropriate channel through which the people could share their “African experiences” by themselves.
 This brought about a very one sided and Eurocentric perspective, that starved the world of Africa’s colorful, vibrant, inspiring and diverse creative scene.
-Thankful to the social media there has been a significant break through unwarranted barriers, resulting to an evident change of perceptions with regard to the African people and their cultures.
+Thanks to the social media there has been a significant break through unwarranted barriers, resulting to an evident change of perceptions with regard to the African people and their culture.
 These changes can be noticed in our daily interactions with people from different cultural backgrounds as we engage in conversations relating to Africa.

 VR Creative Agency is a Nigerian based agency that scouts and pushes emerging Nigerian brands onto the international scene.
-A few of her brands have appeared in international magazines like the New York Times and Hunger Magazine.
-All its brands such as Henri Nduku and Bloke, are ‘out of the box’ fashion concepts and they tell their stories primarily through social media.
-According to the founder & CEO of VR Creative Agency Funmi Fagbemi, Africans are the biggest users of Instagram on the planet.
-Instagram is seemingly the easiest and the best platform for African creatives to tell their stories.
+Some of its brands have appeared in international magazines like the New York Times and the Hunger Magazine.
+All its brands such as Henri Nduku and Bloke, are ‘out of the box’ fashion concepts, and they tell their stories primarily through social media.
+Instagram for instance, stands out as one of the best and most explored platforms in terms of storytelling.
 “We are very good at telling stories in Africa.
-We are itchy to tell our stories and I think that is the reason why we are the biggest users of Instagram.”
-In South Africa for example, Instagram grew from 680 000 active users in 2013 to 1,1-million in 2014- Arthur Goldstuck.
+We are itchy to tell our stories, and I think that is the reason why we are the biggest users of Instagram” says Funmi Fagbemi, Founder & CEO of VR Creative Agency.
+In South Africa for example, Instagram grew from 680 000 active users in 2013 to round about 1,1-million in 2014 according to the South African journalist and media analyst Arthur Goldstuck.

-Five years after starting her online company, the New York based Ghanaian-German Kukua Odoi who is the Founder & CEO of African Print in Fashion acknowledges that, the online platform has witnessed dramatic changes in a very short time due to an increasing use of the social media platforms.
-Using the social media as a primary means of contact between designers and clients on different continents, her business has experienced groundbreaking changes.
-This shows that the diaspora and the African continent are evidently already well connected, as there are extensive exchanges and engagements happening between both worlds for the benefit of the continent in general and primarily in terms of economic development.
-A good example is the online money transfer platform “Wari” based in Dakar Senegal.
+The New York based Ghanaian-German Kukua Odoi is the Founder & CEO of African Print in Fashion.
+Using various social media platforms as a primary means of contact between designers and clients on different continents, her business has experienced groundbreaking changes in just five years.
+It is evident that the diaspora and the African continent are already well connected, as there are extensive exchanges and engagements happening between both worlds for the benefit of the continent, primarily in terms of economic development.
+A good example of this economic boost is the online money transfer platform known as “Wari” based in Dakar Senegal.
 It was created in 2008 with only 2 employees.
 Today it records a workforce of about 300 employees across Africa.
 Wari is currently in partnership with 152 African banks.
 The platform scores transactions worth one million dollars per day and 5 billion dollars annually.
-This is possible thanks to the increased level of digital interconnectivity on the
+It is obvious that Wari owes its success to the increased level of digital interconnectivity on the

 continent.
 Moreover, people prefer to establish networks through social media first before engaging in personal contact.
 Through Instagram and WhatsApp everyone with a phone can instantly tell a story and share their experiences with the entire world.
 It is easier and faster!
 Also, there is an increased diversity in the voices sharing their stories and insights.
 Most importantly, “…it gives consumers the opportunity to engage with the producers directly.
 I think the digital phase on the continent has been very beneficial to established entrepreneurs and new designers a like.”-Kukua Odoi.